Posted on August 6, 2014 in Teen Drinking

 Young Adults and Alcohol

 Most young American adults drink alcohol on a fairly regular basis.
 According to the most recent results of an annual, nationwide federal project called the National Survey on Drug Use and Health, the peak rate of alcohol intake found in any age group (69.2 percent) occurs in people between the ages of 21 and 25.
 The second-highest rate of intake (67 percent) occurs in people between the ages of 26 and 29.
 Unfortunately, more than half of the alcohol consumers in both of these age groups engage in binge drinking, a pattern of rapid, intoxication-producing drinking noted for its association with a wide array of physical and social harms.
-Along with people between the ages of 18 and 20, young adults between the ages of 21 and 29 also have the highest risks for engaging in heavy drinking, a pattern of weekly or monthly alcohol consumption noted for its role in significantly increasing long-term risks for diagnosable problems with alcohol abuse and/or addiction.
+Along with people between the ages of 18 and 20, young adults between the ages of 21 and 29 also have the highest risks for engaging in heavy drinking, a pattern of weekly or monthly alcohol consumption noted for its role in significantly increasing long-term risks for diagnosable problems with alcohol abuse and/or addiction, often requiring treatment for alcohol addiction.

 Drinking and Peer Pressure